jpgreninger/protocolpp/README.md

 Full licenses last a year and include support and updates.
 Latest documentation found only in licensed products

-Protocol++ has several different interfaces and can be configured in different ways.
+Protocol++® has several different interfaces and can be configured in different ways.
 Preview the Makefile to see the target.
 Descriptions of the different targets are found below.
-Contrary to some people's opinion, ProtocolPP(Protocol++) is not a "WORK IN PROGRESS".
+Contrary to some people's opinion, ProtocolPP®(Protocol++®) is not a "WORK IN PROGRESS".
 The core library has remained unchanged for several years.
 Changes have only been added when updating to new versions of tinyxml2 parser or the Crypto++ library.
 NEW items have been added (drivers, IKEv2, Security Associations) that sit